Missouri River water or watershed scenery in Montana

 Best flows

 Use RiverReports and USGS 06066500 below Holter Dam together.
-Stable generation is the best platform for depth control and dry-fly pods; sudden flow changes should trigger another wade-safety and boat-position check.
+Stable generation is the best platform for depth control and dry-fly pods.
+Sudden flow changes should trigger another wade-safety and boat-position check.

-When to skip
+When to leave

 Skip or simplify when wind makes boat control unsafe, flow changes expose or flood wade shelves, FWP restrictions affect the plan, weed conditions are poor, or ramps and takeouts are too crowded for a clean float.